Bosai Cup

-The Bosai Cup (博赛杯) was an 2011 invitational Go competition consisting of one player each from China, Japan, and South Korea.
+The Bosai Cup (博赛杯) was a 2011 invitational Go competition consisting of one player each from China, Japan, and South Korea.

 Outline

 The tournament consists of three players.
 One of the three players is given a bye.
 The remaining two players play a match, with the winner progressing to the final.
 The loser of the first match plays the player with the bye, with the winner of this match progressing to the final.
 The winner of the first match then plays the winner of the second match to decide the winner of the title.

 Participants

 The top players from China, Japan, and South Korea were invited to Chongqing to take part in the Bosai Cup.